egamr/example-tikrok/readme.md

         });
 ```

-We have injected all relevant id strings from node,  and we specify the canvas to record via `canvasId` [Kaltura Express Recorder](https://developer.kaltura.com/api-docs/Ingest_and_Upload_Media/express-recorder.html) has many more configuration options and event listeners.
+We have supplied all relevant id strings from node,  and we specify the canvas to record via `canvasId` [Kaltura Express Recorder](https://developer.kaltura.com/api-docs/Ingest_and_Upload_Media/express-recorder.html) has many more configuration options and event listeners.

-We also make extensive use of the express recorder's event listener interface to help us create a better UX.
+2. We will also use the express recorder's event listener interface to create a better UX:

 ``` javascript
  				expressRec.instance.addEventListener("recordingStarted", (e) => {